-Growing up in the farming community of Wenatchee, Brian witnessed the emergence of the Washington wine industry as he watched vineyards planted throughout the region.
-“There was a sense of excitement even early on that our region was capable of producing world-class wines,” says Brian.
-“It was a powerful epiphany for me, and something I wanted to be a part of.”
-After graduating from Western Washington University, Brian took a job at the acclaimed Six Seven Restaurant at Seattle’s Edgewater Hotel, where he won a trip to Napa Valley as the restaurant’s top wine salesperson.
+Growing up in the Wenatchee, Brian witnessed the emergence of the Washington wine industry as he watched vineyards planted throughout the region.
+“There was a sense of excitement early on that our region was capable of producing world-class wines,” says Brian.
+After graduating from Western Washington University, Brian took a job at the Six Seven Restaurant in Seattle, where he won a trip to wine country.
 “In Napa Valley, I saw the finest expression of the American wine industry.
 It gave me a sense for the limitless potential in Washington State.”

 Brian began studying to be a sommelier, and soon joined several tasting groups.
 As his knowledge grew, so did his determination to make wine.
 He moved to Walla Walla to study at the Institute of Enology and Viticulture.
 While earning his degree, Brian became a certified sommelier.
 He also gained hands-on winemaking experience at L’Ecole No 41, where he worked with Cabernet from Red Mountain.
 After graduation, Brian served as the production manager for Alder Ridge Vineyard and Zefina Winery.

 In 2008, Brian joined the team at Middleton Family Wines as the assistant winemaker for Cadaretta and Buried Cane.
 Brian was promoted to winemaker and during his four years there he expanded the Cadaretta and Buried Cane vineyard programs to include top sites on Red Mountain.